Kapellen, Antwerpen 2950

 The opening and closing holes, both shortish par-4s, provide the opportunity to start and finish your round in style.
 What happens in between is probably down to your course management, and (of course) the fickle fads of the golfing gods.
 A course that always exudes plenty of charm and challenge, no matter what time of year you play it.

-Visitors welcome on weekdays; more restricted at weekends.
+Visitors welcome on weekdays; no outside visitors at weekends.

 Players generally walk this course.
 Golf carts available for hire.